Ross and Ross bacon curing kit: a review and a taste test

 After meeting the guys behind the brand, I was kindly sent a bacon curing kit to try out.
 Included in the kit is everything you need to cure three different bacon joints.
 You get sweet, smoky and original curing salts.
 I loved that the kit even came with plenty of pairs of plastic gloves.
 You can make sure you are being very hygienic when curing your bacon.

 I was a bit apprehensive as it’s not something I’ve dabbled in before.
 Thankfully the instructions accompanying the kit were very clear.
-A visit to my local butchers Firstly, I headed to my local butchers to buy the belly pork I needed.
+Firstly, I headed to my local butchers to buy the belly pork I needed.
 The instructions let me know exactly what to ask for.
 I found this super helpful as I’m not particularly au fait with cuts of meat.
 I’m learning but I do have a habit of sticking with what I know.

 The overall experience